You know, we have to do what's good for our party.

 I tend to agree with Greg.

-Um if you look at the Stormy Daniels case, I mean, give me a break.
+If you look at the Stormy Daniels case, I mean, give me a break.

-People there there's no there there in that case.
+People, there's no there there in that case.

 And we've seen other presidential candidates do the same thing, and yet they're criminalizing free speech.

-I think that case is going nowhere, even if it gets looked at and brought forward in another county uh in Georgia.
+I think that case is going nowhere, even if it gets looked at and brought forward in another county in Georgia.

 And of course, you've said many times on all your shows that the more he gets indicted and the more the Democrats go after him, the higher his approval ratings go.